-Staffing: Mr M Wilson (Head of Department), Mrs S Warburton (i/c Food Technology), Mrs T Astley, Miss C Moore and Mrs J Chappell (Learning Assistant) and Ms B Tatterton (Learning Assistant for Tech and Art).
+Staffing: Mr M Wilson (Head of Department), Mrs S Warburton (i/c Food Preparation & Nutrition), Mrs T Astley (Deputy Head Teacher), Mr T Gray, Mrs J Chappell (Learning Assistant) and Ms B Tatterton (Learning Assistant for Tech and Art).

-In the lower school (Key Stage 3) all pupils, irrespective of gender, will follow broad courses which are aimed at meeting the National Curriculum requirements at Key Stage 3.
+In lower school (Years 7 & 8) all pupils, irrespective of gender, will follow broad courses which are aimed at meeting the National Curriculum requirements at Key Stage 3.

 Both specifications share a similar approach.
 The Food Preparation and Nutrition specification requires pupils to complete two Non-Exam Assessment tasks.
 The Food Investigation Task is worth 15% and the Food Preparation Task is worth 35% of their final GCSE marks.
 The remaining 50% can be gained through the final un-tiered exam.
-The Technology specification requires pupils to design, make and test items through a major coursework project which can earn up to 60% of their final GCSE marks.
-The remaining 40% can be gained through the final un-tiered exam.
+The Technology specification requires pupils to design, make and test items through a major coursework project which can earn up to 50% of their final GCSE marks.
+The remaining 50% can be gained through the final un-tiered exam.

 The Technology department is equipped with computers, an A3 colour printer and Computer Aided Manufacturing machines including a milling machine, a sticker cutter and a laser cutter.
 Pupils are encouraged to incorporate this technology into their products and learn to use them autonomously as they progress through the Key Stages.